QBE-CHMR/CHMTAC-Charlie/README.md

 ---

 ## **Overview**
-CHMTAC is built to streamline the process of reporting, managing, and analyzing civilian harm incidents.
+CHMTAC is built to scale the reporting, management, and analysis of civilian harm incidents.
 It includes:
 - A frontend for submitting and managing reports.
 - A backend for processing and storing data.
+   - Redis for temporary data isolation and staging.
-- Redis for caching and session management.
+   - Postgres for permanent data storage and lifecycle management.
-- Docker Compose for local development.
+- Docker Compose for deployment and local development.

 ---